cfengine/documentation/reference/promise-types/users.markdown

 Every user promise has at least one attribute, `policy`, which describes whether or not the user should be present on the system.
 Other attributes are optional; they allow you to specify UID, home directory, login shell, group membership, description, and password.
+Platform native tools are used to create/modify/delete users (C api on Windows, and `useradd` `usermod` `userdel` on *nix}).

 A bundle can be associated with a user promise, such as when a user is created in order to do housekeeping tasks in his/her home directory, like putting default configuration files in place, installing encryption keys, and storing a login picture.

+**Note:** This promise type does not create or delete groups (not even a users primary group).
+The groups the user is promised to be in need to be managed seperately.

 **History:** Introduced in CFEngine 3.6.0